-Brett shows \$144,937 at A item 17 on his tax return (supplementary section) - or item 9 if he uses the tax return for retirees.
+Brett writes \$144,937 at A item 17 on his tax return (supplementary section), or item 9 if he uses the Tax return for retirees.

-Brett shows \$289,875 at Total current year capital gains at item 17 on his tax return (supplementary section) - or at item 9 if he uses the tax return for retirees.
+Brett writes \$289,875 at H Total current year capital gains at item 17 on his tax return (supplementary section), or at item 9 if he uses the Tax return for retirees.
 Brett must also make balancing adjustment calculations for his depreciating assets.
-Because he used the property 100% for taxable purposes he will not make a capital gain or capital loss from the depreciating assets.
+Because he used the property 100% for taxable purposes, he will not make a capital gain or capital loss from the depreciating assets.